 References

 Adediran J.A., Taiwo, L.B., & Sobulo, R.A.
 (2003).
 Effect of organic waste and method of composting on compost maturity, nutrient composition of compost and yields of two vegetable crops.
-Journal of sustainable Agriculture, 24 (12), 17-24.
+Journal of Sustainable Agriculture, 24 (12), 17-24.

 Adetiloye, P.O.
 (1985).
 A mathematical model for formulating intercrop proportions for intercropping systems' design.
 Ecological modelling, 27, 81-93.

 Akanbi, W.B.
 (2002).
 Growth, Nutrient uptake and yield of maize and okra as influenced by compost and Nitrogen fertilizer under different cropping systems.
 Ph.D.
-Thesis, University of Ibadan, Nigeria, 222 pp.
+Thesis, University of Ibadan, Nigeria.

 Alabi, D.A.
 (2006).
 Effect of fertilizer phosphorus and poultry droppings treatments on growth and nutrient components of pepper Capsicum annum.
 African Journal of Biotechnology, 5 (8), 671-677.